This post contains paid and/or affiliate links. I make a small commission at no extra cost to you. Please see our Privacy Policy.

 The Meaning Behind Palm Sunday

-Palm Sunday is significant in the Christian calendar as it commemorates Jesus’ triumphant entry into Jerusalem just days before his crucifixion.
-This event is vividly described in the Gospels of Matthew, Mark, Luke, and John and has become a biblical reference for believers worldwide.
+Palm Sunday marks Jesus’ entry into Jerusalem before his crucifixion.
+It’s celebrated in the Gospels of Matthew, Mark, Luke, and John.
+It’s a biblical reference for believers worldwide.

 Celebrating Palm Sunday